Smiling man wearing a bucket hat and a black T-shirt with a logo, making a peace sign with his right hand against a black background.

 • Our virtual format is designed to scale; we've successfully hosted groups from 20 to 2,000.

-• We offer two streamlined ways to measure the impact of your Awareness Session.
-We can either deploy a rapid-response feedback loop via our WhatsApp Advisor bot for immediate sentiment data, or we can provide you with a pre-designed feedback template to distribute through your internal HR systems.
+• We offer two ways to measure the impact of your Awareness Session.
+Users scan a QR code that opens our WhatsApp bot on their devices for quick survey feedback.
+Or we can provide you with a pre-designed survey link to distribute via email (or other internal channel).

 Awareness Session | 60-Minute | Virtual